There are many cookie-cutter real estate letter templates and samples that you can get for free or pay for.

 It’s easy to believe the methods of someone successful because of the survivorship bias.

 The thinking usually goes like this: “Look at this guy – so well-known and successful!
 The methods he is suggesting must work.

 Why else would he be where he is?”

-But what most ignore in this way of thinking is that thousands of others likely used the same methods but failed.
+But what most ignore in this way is that thousands of others likely used the same methods but failed.